Not Yet Another Digital ID: Privacy-preserving Humanitarian Aid Distribution: Properties and Proofs

 \subsection{Privacy of Distribution}

 An aid-distribution system should preserve the privacy of recipients at distribution against (potentially malicious) registration and distribution stations (\reqlink{registration}, \reqlink{distribution}).
 We model this using the indistinguishability experiment in Algorithm~\ref{alg:ind}.
-The adversary $\adv$ plays the role of a malicious registration station and produce the corresponding public key $\pkrs$ (line 3).
-The adversary can use the oracles $\OraclePrepareReg$ and $\OracleFinishReg$ to interact as a (malicious) registration station with honest users (line 5).
-It can also act as a (malicious) distribution station and use the $\OracleShowUp$ to request that an honest user runs $\OnlyNameShowupT$.
-The oracle keeps track of the last epoch for which $\OracleShowUp$ has been called for each user (line 5, Algorithm~\ref{alg:dist-oracles}).
+Adversary $\adv$ plays the role of a malicious registration station and produces the corresponding public key $\pkrs$ (line~\ref{alg:ind:output-pk}).
+The adversary can use the oracles $\OraclePrepareReg$ and $\OracleFinishReg$ to interact as a (malicious) registration station with honest users (line~\ref{alg:ind:query-phase}).
+It can also act as a (malicious) distribution station and use $\OracleShowUp$ to request that an honest user runs $\OnlyNameShowupT$.
+The oracle keeps track of the last epoch for which $\OracleShowUp$ has been called for each user (line~\ref{alg:doracle:track-epoch}, Algorithm~\ref{alg:dist-oracles}).
+The modeling assumes that all tokens receive the same public key during \OnlyNameSetupT.
+In a real deployment, this assumption must be realized, e.g., by a trusted manufacturer (for cards) or application provider (for phones).

-Eventually the adversary outputs two honest challenge users $\idzero, \idone$, a challenge epoch $\epo^*$ and a challenge blocklist $\BlockList^{*}$ (line 5).
-The adversary's goal is to recognize one of these users during distribution (lines 14--16).
-We rule out 3 trivial win conditions (lines 8--9): (1) the selected recipients have different entitlements, (2) exactly only one of the recipients is revoked, (3) only one of the tokens will run $\OnlyNameShowupT$ in the selected period $\epo^*$.
-If the adversary can successfully determine the challenge bit $b$ (line 11) it wins the game.
-Formally:
+Eventually the adversary outputs two honest challenge users $\idzero, \idone$, a challenge epoch $\epo^*$ and a challenge blocklist $\BlockList^{*}$ (line~\ref{alg:ind:query-phase}).
+The adversary's goal is to recognize one of these users during distribution.
+We rule out 3 trivial win conditions (line~\ref{alg:ind:no-trivial-wins}): (1) the selected recipients have different entitlements, (2) exactly one of the recipients is revoked, (3) exactly one of the tokens will run $\OnlyNameShowupT$ in the selected period $\epo^*$.
+If the adversary can determine the challenge bit $b$ (line~\ref{alg:ind:bit}), it wins the game.

 \begin{definition} An aid-distribution system provides indistinguishability if the following advantage is negligible:

 \end{definition}